-It’s definitely worth doing an initial editing pass yourself to address these problems (self-editing is one of the key steps in any writing process), but if you want to turn out a truly professional piece of work, you’ll want to consider hiring a professional editor.
-Luckily, there are various types of editors who can help you out, from developmental editing (the big picture stuff), to proofreading (the granular stuff, like spelling and grammar).
+It’s definitely worth doing an initial editing pass yourself to address these problems (self-editing is one of the key steps in any writing process).
+Still, if you want to turn out a truly professional piece of work, you’ll want to consider hiring a professional editor.
+Luckily, various editors can help you out, from developmental editing (the big picture stuff) to proofreading (the granular stuff, like spelling and grammar).

 8. Get it out into the world!